 Myung J. Lee

-Dr. Myung J. Lee received a B.S and an MS from Seoul National University in Korea and Ph.D degree from Columbia University in electrical engineering.
-He is currently a professor at the Dept of Electrical Engineering and a doctoral faculty of computer science at Graduate Center of City University of New York.
+Dr. Myung J. Lee received a B.S and an MS from Seoul National University in Korea and Ph.D degree from Columbia University in electrical/electronics engineering.
+He is currently a professor at the Dept of Electrical & Computer Engineering and a doctoral faculty of computer science at Graduate Center of City University of New York.
 He is also an adjunct professor at GIST.

-Dr. Lee’s recent research interests include machine learning based mobile edge cloud computing, stochastic computing applications for Neural Net and intrusion detection system, secure V2X communications, and COSMOS wireless testbed beyond 5G.
+Dr. Lee’s recent research interests include AI/machine learning for communications and networks such as resource management for wireless systems and mobile edge cloud computing network, stochastic computing applications for deep neural networks, intrusion detection system, secure V2X communications, and COSMOS wireless testbed beyond 5G.
 His researches have been funded by government agencies and leading industries, including, NSF, ARL, Bellcore, Samsung and ETRI.
-He published extensively in those research areas more than 200 journal and conference papers, book chapters, and more than 25 U.S. and international patents, and numerous international standard contributions including IEEE 802.15 standards (chair for TG5 WPAN Mesh and TG8 Peer Aware Communications) and ZigBee.
+He published extensively in those research areas more than 200 journal and conference papers, book chapters, and more than 25 U.S and international patents, and numerous international standard contributions including IEEE 802.15 standards (chair for TG5 WPAN Mesh and TG8 Peer Aware Communications) and ZigBee.
 Dr. Lee’s research group developed the first NS-2 simulator for IEEE 802.15.4, a standard NS-2 distribution widely used for wireless sensor network researches.
 He co-received the three best paper awards and CUNY Performance Excellence Award.

 Ph.D., Electrical Engineering, Columbia University, New York, 1990